^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The complete syndrome of Chediak-Higashi includes albinism with photophobia, neurologic disorders, repeated infections and enterocolitis.
+Complete Chediak-Higashi syndrome includes albinism with photophobia, neurological impairment, recurrent infections, and enterocolitis.

-Usually the first symptoms of Chediak-Higashi syndrome appear in children under 5 years of age, and often immediately after birth.
-When collecting anamnesis in such children, attention should be paid to the presence of depigmented skin from birth (similar to depigmentation in albinism but with a mosaic distribution of the pigment), blond hair and blue eyes, development soon after the birth of adenopathy, gingivitis, aphthous stomatitis, hyperhidrosis, miliary rash , jaundice, severe and prolonged pyoderma, repeated sino-pulmonary infections, fever not associated with current infections.
+Typically, the first symptoms of Chédiak-Higashi syndrome appear in children under 5 years of age, and often immediately after birth.
+When collecting anamnesis in such children, it is necessary to pay attention to the presence of depigmented skin from birth (similar to depigmentation in albinism, but with a mosaic distribution of pigment), light hair and blue eyes, the development soon after birth of adenopathy, gingivitis, aphthous stomatitis, hyperhidrosis, miliary rash, jaundice, severe and prolonged pyoderma, recurrent sinopulmonary infections, fever not associated with current infections.

-Clinical examination reveals albinism in combination with photophobia, which helps in the early diagnosis of the disease.
+Clinical examination reveals albinism in combination with photophobia, which helps in early diagnosis of the disease.
 The skin is light, the retina is pale, the iris is transparent.
-Hair is very light, sometimes silvery-gray, rare.
+The hair is very light, sometimes silvery-gray, sparse.

-Patients with Chediak-Higashi syndrome are prone to severe purulent infections that develop against a background of impaired function of polymorphonuclear leukocytes.
-Repeated skin infections from superficial pyoderma to deep subcutaneous abscesses occur slowly, leading to atrophy and scarring of the skin.
-The most common cause of such infectious processes is S. Aureus.
-Deep skin ulceration, similar to gangrenous pyoderma, is also described.
-Also, many patients have severe gingivitis, aphthous stomatitis.
+Patients with Chediak-Higashi syndrome are susceptible to severe purulent infections that develop against the background of dysfunction of polymorphonuclear leukocytes.
+Frequently, there are repeated skin infections from superficial pyoderma to deep subcutaneous abscesses that progress slowly and lead to atrophy and scarring of the skin.
+Most often, the cause of such infectious processes is S. aureus.
+Deep ulceration of the skin, similar to gangrenous pyoderma, has also been described.
+Many patients also have severe gingivitis and aphthous stomatitis.

-The severity of the course and the prognosis of the disease, as a rule, determine the above-described acceleration phase, which requires emergency immunosuppressive therapy.
+The severity of the disease and its prognosis are usually determined by the acceleration phase described above, which requires emergency immunosuppressive therapy.

 You are reporting a typo in the following text: